How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

 This implies a prolonged process that will remain active until the free energy from the velocity drift is drained, heating both the proton and $\alpha$-particle distributions in both parallel and perpendicular directions.
-The increase in $T_{p,\perp}$ leads to a secondary intense AIC parallel propagating instability, depositing some of the drift free energy into coherent plasma waves.
+The increase in $T_{p,\perp}$ leads to a secondary intense forward propagating AIC parallel propagating instability, depositing some of the drift free energy into coherent plasma waves.
 The fraction of energy deposited in the parallel direction increases $T_{p,\parallel}$ and thus $\beta_{p,\parallel}$.
 This process is more intensive for lower $\beta_{p,\parallel}$, hence putting a limit to its minimum value.

 \paragraph{\textbf{Discussion and Conclusions.}} The AIC and mirror instability provide a threshold for the maximum value of proton anisotropy in the solar wind at $\beta \gtrsim 1$ \cite{Kasper_2002_GRL,Bale_2009_PRL}.
 While there are quasi-linear models that hypothesize the low-$\beta$, $T_{\perp,p} / T_{\parallel,p}<1$ region is regulated by collisions \cite{Vafin:2019,Yoon_2024_ApJ_Coll_P}, the low-$\beta$, $T_{\perp,p} / T_{\parallel,p}>1$ region has no solid theoretical nor observational constraints.
-However, the data observed by \emph{PSP} shows larger values of $\beta$ compared to pre-launch predictions \cite{Bale_2016}.
+However, the measurements obtained from \emph{PSP} encounters (perihelia) shows higher lower-bound values of $\beta$ compared to pre-launch predictions \cite{Bale_2016}.